 Majors, Minors & Concentrations

 A concentration may be declared as an additional program in conjunction with any of the academic program combinations above.
 A concentration gives students a way to organize a combination of intellectual and practical experiences, such as internships and service learning, around an area of interest.

-You must declare a major by the end of the registration period for the second semester of your sophomore year; however, you may declare earlier.
+You must declare a major by the end of the registration period during the second semester of your sophomore year; however, you may declare early as the second semester of your first year.
 If you plan to study abroad, you must declare a major before you submit your study abroad application in early February of your sophomore year.
-You must apply and be accepted into a concentration before you can declare it.
-If you are declaring a Five College Certificate, there are additional steps with the Five College Consortium, and more information can be found on the Five College website.
+Junior transfer students must declare a major before registration for their second Smith semester.
+Ada Comstock Scholars must declare within a semester of earning 64 credits.

 Smith College recognizes only two purely academic programs of study (major, minor or certificate) on the student’s record, in the following combinations:

 - One major

 - One major and one minor